Frequently Asked Questions About Zakat

 We calculate Zakat on our savings and surplus wealth, not directly on our gross salary as we earn it.
 The 2.5% is due on Zakatable assets—such as cash, gold, shares, and business profits—that have been in your possession for a full lunar year and are above the Nisab value.
 You should deduct any immediate, short-term debts you owe from your total assets before performing the calculation.

-Can I give my Zakat directly to my relatives?
+FAQ: Can I give Zakat to my relatives?

 Yes, giving Zakat to eligible relatives is not only permissible but often encouraged, carrying a double reward: one for fulfilling your pillar of faith and another for upholding the ties of kinship.
 The only exceptions are your direct dependents whom you must provide for, such as your spouse, children, and parents.
 Your Zakat can be a lifeline for an eligible uncle, cousin, or sibling facing hardship.

-How does Subulus Salaam guarantee my Zakat is used for its intended purpose in London?
+FAQ: How does Subulus Salaam guarantee my Zakat is used for its intended purpose?

-Our team works directly on the ground with needy Muslim households across London.
-Avoiding administrative overheads ensures your Zakat serves as a direct lifeline, providing food and financial aid to families struggling on our doorstep.
-By upholding the Amanah (trust) you place in us, we ensure your donation alleviates hardship right here where we live.
+Subulus Salaam is dedicated entirely to serving our local community.
+Our team works directly on the ground with vulnerable Muslim households across London, ensuring your Zakat acts as a direct lifeline.
+By avoiding unnecessary administrative overheads, we provide essential food and financial aid to families struggling right on our doorstep.
+We uphold the Amanah (trust) you place in us by ensuring your donation alleviates hardship within our own neighborhoods.

 In the UK, whether your pension is subject to Zakat depends on the type of scheme.
 For defined contribution pensions, Zakat is generally due on the funds.
 However, the rules for defined benefit or other types of schemes can be more complex.
 Given the specifics of UK pension regulations, we strongly advise you to consult a qualified Islamic scholar to receive a ruling based on your personal circumstances.